Whether you are in Milan for business or leisure, here are some ideas if you only have a 3-hour stop in the Italian financial capital.

 How about some shopping?

 In front of Piazza Duomo, you can also reach Via dei Mercanti, close to Piazza dei Mercanti.
 The latter was the square of the merchants, which dates back to the Medieval period.
 The street is car free and allows you to reach Piazza Cordusio.
 Once the financial centre of the city, this is now a bustling square with shops, restaurants and cafes.

-Here you will find the new Starbucks roastery, a unique cafeteria where the American coffee is paired with top quality Italian delicacies.
+Here you will find the new Starbucks roastery, a unique cafeteria where American coffee is paired with top quality Italian delicacies.

-Basically, in Milan you can wander among ancient palaces and beautiful reminiscences of past times.
+In Milan you can wander among ancient palaces and beautiful reminiscences of past times.
 Or you can decide to stop in the many designer shops for some good shopping.
 The only thing to consider is your spending capability.
 Even if you will find plenty of low coast international brands, will you be able to resist to the Italian haute couture?